Planted on 26/12/17

-Recently, I got a chance to setup ALM Octane on one of my university server for a course project.
+Recently, I got a chance to set up ALM Octane on one of my university servers for a course project.
 From the support page of ALM Octane:

 (Skip this if already know about Docker and Compose)

 Docker-compose is a tool to define and run multi-container Docker

 applications.
 Compose uses a compose file to configure the services used by